christophe81/christophe81.github.io/_posts/2020-5-15-Duo SSO-GitHub-Enterprise.md

 Optionally you can click **Require SAML SSO authentication for all members of the *YourGitHubOrgName* organization.

 You are now ready to use SAML SSO authentication into GitHub Enterprise!
 To test IdP initiated authentication, copy the **Single Sign-On URL** from the GitHub Enterprise application in your Duo Admin panel.
 If you want to test SP initiated authentication, use the following: [https://github.com/orgs/[YourGitHubOrgName]/sso]

+With GitHub Enterprise, there is no special configuration needed for Just In Time (JIT) Provisioning to work.